TillF/SDI-logger/README.md

 | +Vbat \*    | 5 V  **   | 5 V **    |
 | SDI-12 data | D 7       | D 8       |

- \* if the external device needs more than 5 V or exceeds the current that can be provided by the Arduino, connect it to external battery instead of the Arduino-pin).

- ** if you want to switch off the power inbetween measurements, use the pin specified as POWER_PIN

  e.g.

  Truebner SMT100: data: green; ground: white; V+: brown

  delta_T PR2: data: black; ground: blue; V+: white (needs external 12 V)

+ \* if the external device needs more than 5 V or exceeds the current that can be provided by the Arduino, connect it to external battery instead of the Arduino-pin).

+ ** if you want to switch off the power between measurements, use the pin specified as POWER_PIN

-### message LED (optional)
+### Message LED (optional)

  Uno: Connect LED with appropriate resistor to ```message_pin``` (default: pin 3) and ground (internal LED cannot be used).

  Pro Micro:  use internal LED.

+ Shield: Connect appropriate pin to LED on shield ()

   The LED can issue the following codes:

   off: sleep mode or everything is broken